manurodriguez/openstack-ansible/README.md

 	$ ansible-playbook openstack-[stg|prod]/allinone.yml -u user --sudo

+Note: If using openstack-prod, we use a personalized image for glance: centos-6.6-x86_64-disk.qcow2, then change the proper references with your image name.

 - If you are running this on a cloud server apply this fix :P